-Standard equipment is not made to deal with harsh conditions.
+Standard servers not made to deal with harsh conditions.
 Equipment for harsh environments needs special considerations to reduce safety risks and costly overheads:

-- Robust design to reduce need to replace or fix frequently
+- Robust design to meet stringent safety standards and reduce the need to replace parts or require frequent maintenance

-- Easy to install setup reduces need for specialist deployment
+- Easy to install setup reduces the need for specialist maintenance

-- Optimized for remote management to reduce need for physical presence on site
+- Optimized for remote management is ideal for edge deployment and reduces the need for physical presence on site

-- Flexible and able to evolve and scale as technology advances
+- Flexible and able to evolve and scale as server technology advances rapidly

 Rugged servers for harsh environments

 LanternEdge’s range of rugged HarshPro Servers are designed to withstand harsh environments and have undergone rigorous testing and product certification.
-With wide operating temperature and humidity options, protection against the elements, and the ability for 100% remote management at no extra cost, there’s a HarshPro Server available for your specific needs.
+Configured for wide operating temperature ranges and high humidity, protection against the elements, and the ability for 100% remote management at no extra cost, there’s a HarshPro Server available for your specific needs.